maheshsabnis/intern_aug_blaze/reactjsapp/README.md

     - The Bill Can be generated only by the Accountant Role
     - Room / Ward Can be assigned to Patient only by the Admin Role User
     - Only Nurse Role can update the infromation of Medicines applied to to the patient
     - The Mewdicine-Staff can only Register medicines (Inward) and Issue Medicines to patient

+  # Date: 24-09-2021
+  1. Create a Component that will perform the CRUD operations with Express REST APIs.